cameronervin/NN-Projects/final/README.md

    - blur	   =      2.5px
 6. Export the data in YOLOv9 format

 Note: Run `lab4_mediapipe_XGB.ipynb` before running `lab4_YOLOv9.ipynb`.
-This creates the other dataset necessary to create both YOLOv9 models.
+This creates the other dataset necessary to create the second YOLOv9 model.

 ## Features and Usage
 ### `lab4_mediapipe_XGB.ipynb`